yminnebo/CMET_FFQ/README.md

 ## Reference
 If you were to use this package, please refer to the PhD of Yorick Minnebo:

-Minnebo, Y. (2023).
-A microbial world of difference: from unravelling individualising gut microbial`characteristics to its applications in the development of novel <i>in vitro</i> research.
+<b>Minnebo, Y. </b> (2023).
+A microbial world of difference: from unravelling individualising gut microbial characteristics to its applications in the development of novel <i>in vitro</i> research.
 PhD thesis, Ghent University, Belgium.

 A peer reviewed article will be available soon!